 The scope of this plan is not only confined to the deliberate (terrorist) release of CBRNE material but also accidental releases (Hazmat Incidences).
 Contamination irrespective of the reasons represent real threats.
 This plan focuses on the hospital response to a CBRNE incident and not the wider issue of strategic or scene management issues.

-In the event of a CBRNE incident the first priorities will be to:
+In the event of a CBRNE incident the first priorities will be to

-- Maintain the security / integrity of the scene/both sites
+- Maintain the security / integrity of the scene / both sites

-- Maintain patient & staff safety
+- Maintain patient and staff safety

 - Prevent contamination of staff, patients, departments and buildings by instigating immediate partial or full lock-down; dependent on casualty numbers etc.